x-limitless-x/blakedrumm.com/_posts/2023-02-27-scom-certificate-checker-script.markdown

 ## :question: Examples
 >#### Example 1
->   Check All Certificates on 4 Servers and outputting the results to C:\Temp\Output.txt:
+>   Check the certificate you have currently configured for SCOM on the local machine:
 >   ```powershell
->   PS C:\> .\Invoke-CheckSCOMCertificates.ps1 -Servers ManagementServer1, ManagementServer2.contoso.com, Gateway.contoso.com, Agent1.contoso.com -All -OutputFile C:\Temp\Output.txt
+>   PS C:\> .\Invoke-CheckSCOMCertificates.ps1
 >   ```
 >#### Example 2
 >   Check for a specific Certificate serialnumber in the Local Machine Personal Certificate store: